-Just like the highly skilled migrant visa scheme, the Netherlands attracts innovative and talented minds through their start-up year visa for non-EU/EEA professionals.
+Just like the highly skilled migrant visa scheme, the Netherlands attracts innovative and talented minds through their start-up year visa and pilot programme for non-EU/EEA professionals.
 This allows foreign entrepreneurs to pursue passion projects and to benefit from the Dutch start-up ecosystem.

 International talent seeking a better (or comparable) life in the Netherlands is one of the best top reasons highly skilled talent choose to work here.
-The exceptional quality of life and quirky Dutch culture creates a favourable environment for International talent seeking stability and/or adventure.
+The exceptional quality of life and quirky Dutch culture creates an ideal environment for international talent seeking stability and/or adventure.

 The country ranked highest on work-life balance on the OECD Better Life Index which measures the well-being of the 35 OECD populations.
 Additionally, they score above average in the quality of their jobs, housing, education, environment, social connections, personal security and civic engagement.